pnp/PnP/Samples/Core.RestFileUpload/README.md

 ----------
 # Introduction #
-Several upload methods are described in [Large Files Upload](https://github.com/OfficeDev/PnP/tree/dev/Samples/Core.LargeFileUpload) link, but this sample shows how to use the SharePoint REST APIs to upload files.
-Using the REST approach, you do not need to slice your file into pieces and can send a file up to 2 GB, but the same security time-out restrictions mentioned in the large upload sample apply here.
-If you really want to upload large files and you're on SharePoint Online the sliced upload is the advised approach.
+Several upload methods are described in [Large Files Upload](https://github.com/OfficeDev/PnP/tree/dev/Samples/Core.LargeFileUpload) link, but this sample shows how to use the SharePoint REST APIs to upload files smaller than 250mb.
+SharePoint Online has a file limit of 250mb for file getting upload in single call.
+If you are trying to upload larger files, you will have to use the chunked file approach for this operation.
 For on-premises or for files that can be uploaded within the security timeout window the REST approach is good one.

 ## Console Application